 - Males: Black t-shirts, dance belts, black convertible tights with black shoes.
 For the modern center practice, applicants must be barefoot (rolled up convertible tights).

-Auditions will be held on February 8, 2020, at the College of Charleston.
+Auditions will be held virtually March 27, 2021.
 After you submit your application, you will be contacted by Sarah Walborn, LYDA program chair, with more details.

-The Lowcountry Youth Dance Academy is no longer accepting applications for 2020-2021 program year.
+The Lowcountry Youth Dance Academy will begin accepting applications for 2021-2022 program year on January 4, 2021.